 One of my favorite secrets about Little Italy is that the oldest house in the neighborhood — the A.W.
 Pray House, built in 1888 — is now a wine bar called M Winehouse.

 It’s a tiny and adorable Gothic Victorian that has been granted historical status by the city.
 Stop by, check it out, and enjoy a glass of wine.

 9. Waterfront Bar

-The Waterfront Bar tavern is claimed to be the oldest in San Diego, originally the water front came up to the bar and was a common place for boat captains and fisherman to meet after work.
+The Waterfront Bar tavern may be the oldest in San Diego.
+Originally the water came right up to the bar, and this was a popular place for Italian boat captains and tuna fishermen to meet after work.

 10. Our Lady of the Rosary Church Mural